secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 Comparing the header values and payloads in Wireshark shows that our parsing appears to be accurate.

+That's about as far as we will go in this tutorial when it comes to protocols.

 ## Improvements and Some Use Cases